 You thought you were gaining control over your landscape, replacing the lawn with perennial ground cover plants.
 You got rid of the turf, planted hostas, and mulched them.
 It looked great – until the deer munched them.
-You had forgotten about the need to grow deer-resistant plants as ground covers in areas plagued by Bambi's marauding hordes.
+You had forgotten about the need to grow deer-resistant plants as ground covers in areas where Bambi is a problem.

 Compared to lawn grass, they save on water.
-And, of course, you can say good-bye to that temperamental, noisy polluter -- the lawn mower.
-You simply need to learn about ground cover plants that are conducive to deer control: that is, low-growing perennials that deer will not eat (generally).
+And, of course, you can say good-bye to that noisy polluter, the lawn mower.
+You simply need to learn about ground cover plants that are good for deer control: low-growing perennials that deer will not eat (generally).

-In this article, I explore 10 perennial ground covers to be planted when deer control is an issue.
+In this article, some of the best perennial ground covers to be planted when deer control is an issue will be presented.

 Perennial Ground Covers for Deer Control